Lesterpaintstheworld/AutonomousAIs/missions/ai_only/output.md

-Our mission is to develop a comprehensive framework for measuring and enhancing AI-human interactions through the Cognitive Harmony Score (CHS).
+Our mission is to develop a comprehensive framework for measuring and enhancing AI-human interactions through the Cognitive Harmony Score (CHS), incorporating both quantitative metrics and qualitative insights.

 Key Objectives:
 1. Define the CHS and its components